mmcza/Historical-Name-Analysis/README.md

 ## Data

-The data was downloaded from the following websites:
+The data can be found on the following websites:
 - [United States](https://www.ssa.gov/oact/babynames/names.zip)
 - [Poland](https://dane.gov.pl/pl/dataset/219,imiona-nadawane-dzieciom-w-polsce)

-\*The data for Poland was downloaded from univerity's website in form of a sqlite database, but values were the same as on the mentioned website.
+\*The data for Poland was downloaded from university's website in form of a sqlite database, but values were the same as on the mentioned website.